-• and finally, the Pressure-Temperature Phase Diagram
+• A third, and most informative phase diagram: the Pressure-Temperature (PT) Phase Diagram

 As described below, the PT diagram is used to determine the phase of a substance at any combination of pressures and temperatures.
 In addition, the lines that separate the phases define equilibrium transitions pressures and temperatures.
 Things to notice on any PT diagram: